rubberducky56/rubberducky56.github.io/_posts/maths/2022-11-02-Generating-Prime-Numbers.md

 This is not strictly true - __we can generate prime numbers using closed form formulae__.
 The primary issue faced with these algorithms is their efficiency.
 The formula that I present below suffers this fate.
 It is a beautiful formula involving some elegant pieces of mathematics, but the most powerful modern supercomputers are not yet fast enough to compute large primes.
 Nevertheless, the mere existance of this formula is interesting enough to warrent some further investigation (if you're enough of a maths geek).

-The aforementioned magic formula is stated below, in all its glory.
+The aforementioned magic formula, known as Willans’ Formula, is stated below, in all its glory.

 The $$n^{th}$$ prime $$= 1 + \sum_{i=1}^{2^n} {\lfloor ({\frac{n}{\sum_{j=1}^{i} {\lfloor {\cos ^2(\pi \frac{(j-1)!+1}{j})} \rfloor}})^{\frac{1}{n}}\rfloor}}$$